LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---

+# Payment transactions

+A payment in Litium has multiple transactions, they keep track of how much money is _Authorized_, how much of the authorized amount that is _Captured_ or _Cancelled_, and how much of the captured amount is _Refunded_.

+* **Init**: Litium has initialized a payment in the PSP

+* **Authorize**: The buyer has committed to pay (usually money is reserved in the buyers financial institution)

+* **Capture**: Money is actually moved from buyer to seller - can only be done based on a authorize transaction

+  * _Certain payment methods such as Swish / Bank direct debit moves money directly, without a reservation step (authorize transaction is created, and immediately followed by a Capture transaction)_

+* **Cancel**: An authorization can also be cancelled - can only be done based on a authorize transaction

+* **Refund**: A capture may be refunded back to the buyer - can only be done based on one or more capture transactions

+_Transactions also have status, a capture may for example have status pending or denied_

+???

+Not always a credit card, example Klarna will be in Authorize state even if the buyer has selected to pay by invoice.

+Transactions **may** have connections to order rows but this is not required

+---

 # Checkout 1 - Initialize payment

 .footer[Read more https://docs.litium.com/documentation/areas/sales/sales-data-modelling/payments]

-.left-col[
-> `TryInitializeCheckoutFlowAsync()` gets called when the checkout page is loaded, it:
+The method `TryInitializeCheckoutFlowAsync()` must be called called when the checkout is loaded, it:

-1. Sets a payment method (default is the first available method in the current channel)

-1. Initializes a payment with the PSP of the selected payment method
+1. Sends settings required to handle the payment to PSP (for example url to checkout/receipt pages)

-1. Creates a payment transaction in Litium of type  **TransactionType::Init** ]
+1. Creates a payment transaction in Litium with  **TransactionType::Init**
-.right-col[

-> `CalculatePaymentsAsync()` gets called **every time the cart is updated**, it:

-1. Calculates the cart and updates the payment in the PSP based on the cart
+--

+When changes are made to the cart after initialization the method `CalculatePaymentsAsync()` has to be called, it:

-1. Sends the cart to the payment _App_
+1. Sends the updated cart to the PSP payment _App_

-1. The payment _App_ responds with a reference to the created/updated payment
+1. The PSP payment _App_ responds with a reference to the created/updated payment

-1. `PaymentOverview` shows the Payments, Transactions and TransactionRows ]
+`PaymentOverview` can be used to show all Payments, Transactions and TransactionRows

+???

+Example settings sent to PSP when calling `TryInitializeCheckoutFlowAsync`:

+* If customer information should be read from person or organization
+* Url to checkout/receipt pages
+* If alternative delivery address is allowed

 ---